goschool-dev/blog/concurrent-go/worker-pool/README.md

 ```

 The main function creates a worker pool with 3 workers and submits 10 tasks.
 It waits for a while to simulate task processing abd stops the worker pool and waits for all workers to complete.
 This approach ensures that all tasks are processed concurrently by a fixed number of workers and that the pool shuts down gracefully once all tasks are completed.

+Worker pools are versatile and can be used in various scenarios where tasks can be performed concurrently.
+By managing a fixed number of workers and using channels to handle tasks, you can efficiently utilize system resources, improve performance, and ensure that your application remains responsive and scalable.